atrettel/lettsymb/README.md

 Purpose
 -------

-It is easy to confuse different symbols in science and engineering.
-Is the letter P the pressure or power here?
-Is the letter omega the angular velocity or the vorticity here?
-The purpose of `lettsymb` is to allow LaTeX users to worry more about the content of their documents and less about the implementation, especially when particular symbols are complex to implement.
+`lettsymb` allows LaTeX users to worry more about the content of their mathematics and less about the implementation.
 This package provides a simple set of commands to create custom commands for the symbols of quantities, along with a library of commands using standardized symbols of quantities.
+Instead of typing `F` for force, users can use `\qForce` instead for added clarity.
+These kind of commands allow the document to be read in natural language and make changing the notation later much easier.

 Features (and status)